 History Division of the Association of Education in Journalism and Mass Comm - 2005

 "This innovative and engaging book restores radio to its rightful place in the history of Black protest, race relations, and southern culture during the middle fifty years of the 20th century."
-The Birmingham Times

 "Elegantly written, Ward's book profiles the leading stations and DJs who deserve as much attention and admiration as more recognized leaders of the black struggle for freedom"